munificent/craftinginterpreters/book/strings.md

 OK, our VM can now represent string values.
 We're ready to actually add strings to the language itself.
 As usual, we begin in the front end.
-The lexer already tokenizes string literals, so it's up to the parser:
+The lexer already tokenizes string literals, so it's the parser's turn:

 ^code table-string (1 before, 1 after)